 Below are some questions to keep in your mind as you review the proposal and evaluate each of the review criteria.
 Please use evaluative statements about strengths and weaknesses of the application.

-For the purposes of Advocate Reviewing, please assume that the science is sound.
+For the purposes of Advocate Reviewing, please assume that the science is sound, and note that you are not expected to perform outside research to review this application.
 The scientific reviewers are responsible for evaluating the feasibility, experimental design and technical aspects of the proposal.
+Please base your answers on your own experiences and how you believe the PWS community would view this research.

 Give an overall score based on the following scoring system: